NamTThai/frontend-nanodegree-mobile-portfolio/README.md

 1. The third optimization that I made is to reduce the number of `.mover`. `200` movers are not at all necessary.
 Number of `.mover` necessary is calculated dynamically.

 ### Optimization on resizing pizza

+1. The problem with resizing pizza is rather simple.
+It was only `Force Synchronous Layout`.
+To avoid this problem, all I had to do was doing batch Layout before batch Style update in `main.js#resizePizzas#changePizzaSizes`